Florence and the Machine: 2007–2010: Formation and Lungs

-2008–2010: Lungs

-Florence and the Machine released their first album Lungs in the United Kingdom on 6 July 2009.
+Florence and the Machine released their first album Lungs in the Netherlands and Ireland on 3 July 2009.
 The album was produced by James Ford, Paul Epworth, Steve Mackey, Isabella Summers and Charlie Hugall.
 The album was officially launched with a set at the Rivoli Ballroom in Brockley, south-east London.
 It peaked at number one in the UK and number two in Ireland.
-As of 6 August 2009, the album had sold over 100,000 copies in the UK and by 10 August it had been at number two for five consecutive weeks.
+As of 6 August 2009, the album had sold more than 100,000 copies in the UK and by 10 August it had been at number two for five consecutive weeks.
 Following its 25 July 2009 release for download in the United States, the album entered the charts at number seventeen on the Billboard Heatseekers Albums chart, ultimately peaking at number one.
 The album was released physically in the US on 20 October by Universal Republic.

 "Kiss with a Fist" was released as the album's lead single on 9 June 2008.
 The track was featured on the soundtrack to the films Wild Child (2008), Jennifer's Body (2009), and St Trinian's 2: The Legend of Fritton's Gold (2009), as well as in the television series 90210, Community and Saving Grace.
 Follow-up single "Dog Days Are Over", released on 1 December 2008, was recorded with no instruments in a studio the "size of a loo".
 The song was used in the American television series Gossip Girl, Covert Affairs, in the British television series Skins, and in the theatrical trailer for the 2010 comedy-drama film Eat Pray Love, starring Julia Roberts.
 "Dog Days Are Over" was also featured in the Glee episode "Special Education", where it was covered by Jenna Ushkowitz and Amber Riley.
 "Rabbit Heart (Raise It Up)" was released on 22 June 2009 as the third single from the album.